QuestionCove/nbbcjs/readme.md

 - *nbbc.legacy.min.js*: Minified version of the code transpiled to allow for most browsers for production
 - *nbbc.legacy.js*: Uncompressed version of the transpiled code for development

-Each version comes with optional source maps.

-To use the prebuilt version, simply include the javascript file of your choice by downloading it from the releases and including it, or using unpkg:
+To use the prebuilt version, simply include the javascript file of your choice by downloading it from the releases and including it, or using unpkg (unpkg only contains minimized versions):

 ```html
 <script src="https://www.unpkg.com/nbbcjs@latest/build/dist/nbbc.min.js"></script>